TaKo-39/taliakohen1/README.md

 ![Graph](https://github.com/user-attachments/assets/ca8e6482-75a6-4ba4-89a7-6820a55c47aa)

 Studying with Datacamp allowed me to be a more confident Data Scientist.
-I came from Electrical Engineering and this allowed me to cover basic python and python for data science in a formal way, detail by detail.
+My undergraduate was in Electrical & Computer Engineering and this allowed me to cover basic python and python for data science in a formal way, detail by detail.
 It gave me the tools to do this project independently and to show very significant insights with simple code.
 Code is something to embrace, not to fear even if you are a junior programmer/data scientist.